marcduiker/azure-functions-university/lessons/PowerShell/managed-identity-powershell.md

 ## Goal 🎯

-The goal of this lesson is to understand how you can create and use a system assigned managed to call an Azure function in order to obtain a Microsoft Graph access token with the right permission scope.
+The goal of this lesson is to understand how you can create and use a system assigned managed identity to call an Azure Function in order to obtain a Microsoft Graph access token with the right permission scope.
 Microsoft Graph is THE API for all things Microsoft 365.

 This lessons consists of the following exercises: